masasakano/mathml_mathjax_js/README.md

 ### make ###

 The basic command is `make`.
-In the master branch, `make` generates or updates minified (Common) JavsScript files (see below) and `README.html` both under the `tmp/` directory, if any of the relevant files have been updated since the last update.
+In the master branch, `make` generates or updates minified (Common) JavaScript files (see below) and `README.html` both under the `tmp/` directory, if any of the relevant files have been updated since the last update.
 The latter `tmp/README.html` is for local use only (for the convenience of development).

 If you want to forcibly update `tmp/README.html` (from `README.md`), run `make doc` .